Program Description

 Goal A Provide appropriately supervised clinical educational experiences with emphasis in

-the area(s) of primary care optometry selected by the resident.
+the areas of primary care optometry and anterior segment.

 Objectives:

-- Provide the resident a large number of patient encounters.
+- Provide the resident a large number of patient encounters (at least 1,500).

-- Provide the resident exposure to a high diversity of clinical conditions within his/her
+- Provide the resident exposure to a sufficient number of patient encounters (at least

 - Encourage appropriate referral and co-management of patients with other health care